pwalsh/openbudgets/docs/guide/interfaces/api.rst

 All endpoints are relative to the API subdomain of the instance domain.

-For example, if an Open Budget instance is installed on openmuni.org.il:
+For example, if an Open Budgets instance is installed on openmuni.org.il:

 * API root: https://api.openmuni.org.il/
 * API version: https://api.openmuni.org.il/v1/